DUNE-DAQ/daq-buildtools/docs/README.md

 ```
 dbt-generate-dunedaq-setup-recipe.py <recipe label>
 ```
 and the script will generate a file called `<recipe label>.yaml`.
 This human-readable file will contain details about the original area, and can then be used later to generate a work area based on the same nightly/candidate/stable release as well as the same repos and their commits as the original area.
-To do so one can simply pass the file to `dbt-generate-dunedaq-setup-recipe.py`:
+To do so one can simply pass the file to `dbt-setup-dunedaq-from-recipe.py` as well as the desired name of the new work area:
 ```
-dbt-generate-dunedaq-setup-recipe.py <recipe label>.yaml
+dbt-setup-dunedaq-from-recipe.py --workarea-name <name of new work area> <recipe label>.yaml
 ```
 Both scripts have further options; pass `--help` as an argument to either one in order to get more details.